 Face covering rules have been extended and should be worn in hospitality settings except when sat at a table and also by users of taxi/private hire vehicles - download your poster (right).

-In addition for those businesses required to take contact details, you MUST display an NHS code by 24th September.
+In addition for those businesses required to take contact details, you MUST display an NHS code.
 Click the link to create an NHS QR code https://www.gov.uk/create-coronavirus-qr-poster.

 Suspected or Confirmed Covid 19 in a workplace: